 Healthy resident Canada goose populations and very liberal bag limits should provide very good opportunities for September waterfowl hunters willing to do some pre-season scouting to learn the birds’ movement patterns.
 Resident goose populations can be found throughout the Willamette Valley, lower Columbia River and coastal estuaries.
 Pre-scouting goose movements is an essential part of goose hunting.

-NORTH COAST - On the north coast, expect continued good hunting as excellent production of ducks up north should result in high numbers of birds there this.
+North Coast - On the north coast, expect continued good hunting as excellent production of ducks up north should result in high numbers of birds there this year.
 With the onset of storms comes the best waterfowl hunting on the north coast.
 Stormy weather moves birds off the bays and into more sheltered waters where they can be hunted more effectively.
 However, when there is too much rain, birds move into agricultural areas where hunting cover tends to be limited or nonexistent.